-For a complete list of honors courses & their availability, consult the honors webpage: www.snow.edu/honors
+For a complete list of honors courses and their availability, and for more information about earning Honors Points, consult the honors webpage:

+www.snow.edu/honors

-Civic Engagement & Service Learning Program
+Civic Engagement & Service-Learning Program

-Snow's Civic Engagement & Service Learning Program (CE&SL) is designed to help students develop their critical thinking and leadership skills through intellectual, moral, and civic learning to create a rigorous and rewarding academic experience.
+Snow's Civic Engagement & Service-Learning Program (CE&SL) is designed to help students develop their critical thinking and leadership skills through intellectual, moral, and civic learning to create a rigorous and rewarding academic experience.
 CE&SL enables students to take what they're learning in the classroom and apply it through meaningful, hands-on projects that connect them with the community and help them prepare for professional and civic life beyond college.

-Service learning (SL) - designated courses are available across most majors at Snow, and there are various other CE&SL opportunities available on and off campus, from Snow Service and other related clubs, to Alternative Spring Break trips, to other co-curricular service learning activities.
+Service learning (SL) - designated courses are available across most majors at Snow, and there are various other CE&SL opportunities available on and off campus, from Snow Service and other related clubs to Alternative Spring Break trips, to other co-curricular service-learning activities.
 These opportunities give students a chance to collaborate and connect with fellow students, and to work with community partners on projects that address real needs and problems in the local community and wider world.